R3D-R4V3N/Nodo/README.md

 1. Clone the repository

 2. Create the MySQL database schema as either
-   - Local: You also have to set an environment setting with key `DB_CONNECTION` and value the connection string
+   - local: You also have to set an environment variable with key `DB_CONNECTION` and value the connection string
-   - Run the docker compose
+   - docker compose: the connection string is already set in `appsettings.Development.json`

+3. Build the tailwind css
+   1. open a terminal and navigate to `\Rise.Client`
+   2. run `npm i` of `npm install`
+   3. run `npm run tw:build`

-4. Open the `Rise.sln` file in [Rider](https://www.jetbrains.com/rider/), [Visual Studio](https://visualstudio.microsoft.com/) or  [Visual Studio Code](https://code.visualstudio.com/). (we prefer Rider, but you're free to choose.)
+5. Open the `Rise.sln` file in [Rider](https://www.jetbrains.com/rider/), [Visual Studio](https://visualstudio.microsoft.com/) or  [Visual Studio Code](https://code.visualstudio.com/). (we prefer Rider, but you're free to choose.)

-5. Run the project using the `Rise.Server` project as the startup project
+6. Run the project using the `Rise.Server` project as the startup project

-6. The project should open in your default browser on port 5001.
+7. The project should open in your default browser on port 5001.

-7. The database will be created.
+8. The database will be created.

 ## Creation of the database